mgius/calpoly_csc300_templates/README.md

 ## But I don't have / want Git

-You can download the raw files by navigating the web folders you see here.
-You can copy/paste the contents of the file, or download the file directly by selecting "raw".
-I highly reccomend using git, however.
+You can download a zip or tarball of this project with the downloads link above.
+If you want specific files or folders you can acquire them by navigating the project folders on this site and copy/pasting the contents of the file.
+You can also download the file directly by selecting "raw".

 # I would like to contribute an example